Carbon Dioxide Stunning

 To ensure that an animal is insensitive to pain while being slaughtered, a European Union directive1 requires that all animals are stunned prior to slaughter.
 There is one exception for animals killed at slaughterhouses in a manner in keeping with religious rites.
 Several methods can be used to render the animal unconscious, including electrical stunning, mechanical stunning or through the use of gas.

-Gas stunning, otherwise known as controlled atmospheric stunning, involves using an environment with a high carbon dioxide (CO2) concentration to cause the animal to become unconscious.
+Carbon Dioxide stunning, otherwise known as controlled atmospheric stunning, involves using an environment with a high carbon dioxide (CO2) concentration to cause the animal to become unconscious.
 This approach to stunning has gained popularity, particularly in Europe, as it can offer a reduced risk of injury during the stunning process as there is no need to restrain the animals beforehand, which can also improve the quality of the meat, and is generally considered to be amongst the most humane stunning methods.2 It can also be used as a way of directly killing the animals.

 The slaughter of animals is not just required as part of the meat processing industry but may also be a necessity for farmers as part of livestock culls following the outbreak of highly contagious diseases, such as during the 2001 foot-and-mouth disease outbreak in the UK that resulted in mass culls of millions of livestock.3 Typically, when livestock culls are enforced to control and eradicate the spread of disease, they are accompanied by restrictions of the movement of livestock, including sending them to slaughterhouses.

-For gas stunning or slaughter to cause minimal harm to the welfare of the animal, it is crucial to use the correct CO2 concentrations.
+In animal slaughter, CO2 is used to cause minimal harm to the welfare of the animal, it is crucial to use the correct CO2 concentrations.
 Insufficient CO2 concentrations mean that the livestock remain alert and conscious and if the CO2 concentration is too high relative to the O2 concentration at the beginning of the process, then pigs have been reported to show some signs of distress4.
 Therefore, to protect the welfare of these animals, there are stringent regulations about both the concentration levels of CO2 that must be used, and it is imperative that the environmental monitors used must be capable of reliably and accurately measuring such concentrations.

 For herd animals like pigs, several animals are kept together in a chamber where the atmospheric gas mixture is rapidly changed to one suitable for stunning them.
 A similar approach can be used for poultry and other animals as well.
 In the UK, the Welfare of Animals (Slaughter or Killing) Regulations 1995 (WASK 95)5 specifically covers the gas mixtures that can be used for these purposes, and states that the carbon dioxide concentration must not exceed 30 %, as well as that devices must be used to measure by volume the maximum concentration, with audible warning systems should concentrations deviate from the legislated limits.